bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

      SELECT name FROM fruits ORDER BY id asc;

 The above statement should display the fruits in order of the column 'id' from smallest to largest.
-This is because the modifier **asc** is placed at the end of the command.
+This is because the modifier **asc**, or **ascending**, is placed at the end of the command.

      SELECT name FROM fruits ORDER BY id desc;

 The above statement will display the fruits in order of the column 'id' from largest to smallest.
-This is what happens when the **desc** modifier is used.
+This is what happens when the **desc**, or **descending**, modifier is used.

 The **ORDER BY** modifier can also be used with a **WHERE** statement like so:

      SELECT name FROM fruits WHERE price >= 0.25 ORDER BY id asc;

 Just remember that the **WHERE** command ALWAYS goes before the **ORDER BY** command.
 If you mix them up, you will get an error.

+To limit how many results you receive in an ORDER BY statement, use the limit clause after you write ‘asc’ or ‘desc’.
+To pick only the first name alphabetically of one of the fruits, we would simply write;

+     SELECT name FROM fruits ORDER BY name asc limit 1;

+The number after limit determines how many results are returned.

 ## MySQL/Databases - Static Functions and GROUP BY